rosano/launchlet/os-app/open-vitrine/body.en.md

 ## Commit mode

-Presents a list of commands and runs on `Enter`.
-Try any of the following commands:
+Presents a list of options and runs on `Enter`.
+Try any of the following options:
 - `LCHVitrineTokenRandomizePageColoursName`
 - `LCHVitrineTokenCopyPageInfoName`
 - `LCHVitrineTokenSendEmailName`